heartlxss1/cloud-labs/README.md

 ## 📸 Evidence

-Lab evidence (screenshots and tests) will be added to the `assets/` folder.
+Lab evidence (screenshots and tests) are available in the assets/ folder.

 ---